top of page

 finalist in the Convent reconstruction in Cheb competition (as a part of Jura et Consortes)

-joined Jura et Consortes in Brno in 2014
+joined Jura et Consortes in Brno

 Autodesk Award in Think Arch competition